 Not to be confused with Bucket Fill (which we’re currently working on - lots of definitional bits to think about with the interactive parameters of vector strokes), the Filled Stroke tool is a brush unique to Concepts.
 It allows you to draw any type of shape - simple, wriggly, complex - with a stylus or finger, and fill the positive space inside.

-Your resulting fill is a smooth, clean finish, customizable with opacity.
+Your resulting fill is a clean finish, customizable with opacity and line smoothing.
 Excellent for shadows, light, and complex figures, we think you’ll appreciate the possibilities this brush offers your design + art toolkit.

 For a fun tutorial on the Filled Stroke tool, check out Drawing Shapes Instead of Lines: 8 Exercises for Filled Stroke.